Melissa Huggins, AICP, Principal

 Quinn Heneghan, Operations Manager

 As Operations Manager for Urban Assets, Quinn's administrative tasks include client communications, account management and strategic planning.
 Her project-focused tasks include research, documentation and coordination related to community planning and development.
 She is a skilled focus group facilitator and has successfully mediated focus groups with diverse participants.
-Additionally, Quinn brings over 20 years of fundraising and event planning to the table.
-She assists non-profit clients with fundraising infrastructure and capital campaign management as a certified fundraising professional.

 A long time Midwesterner, Quinn grew up in Baraboo, Wisconsin and spent a decade in the Chicago area before moving to Madison in 1994.
 Prior to her job at Urban Assets, Quinn immersed herself into the Madison volunteer community by working with local neighborhoods, schools and non-profit organizations.